jiaoshang/jiaoshang.github.io/_posts/2020-01-06-machine-learning-yearning-keynote.md

       - Find a new Eyeball dev set by by moving more examples from the Blackbox dev set in the Eyeball dev set, or
       - Acquiring new labeled data
   - Examining an Eyeball dev set **won't be helpful for a task that even humans can't do well**, since it's harder to figure out why the algorithm didn't predict correctly.

+## Bias & Variance

+Two major sources of error in machine learning,

+> **Bias**: The algorithm's error rate on the training set
+>
+> **Variance**: The difference between the dev error and the training error.
+>
+> **Optimal error rate (Unavoidable bias)**:  The error rate of an optimal algorithm (e.g. the best speech system in the world has error rate 14%, so the optimal error rate is 14%).
+In statistics, the optimal error rate is also called Bayes error rate, or Bayes rate
+>
+> **Avoidable bias**: The difference between the training error and the optimal error rate.